Rmohid/alexa-friend-deepseek/README.md

-# Friend DeepSeek - Your Educational AI Companion
+# V. Three Please - Your Educational AI Companion

-An Alexa skill that lets you chat with DeepSeek, an AI friend who provides clear, educational explanations in a friendly American female voice.
+An Alexa skill that lets you chat with DeepSeek, an AI friend who provides clear, educational explanations in a friendly American male voice.

 ## Features

 - Clear, educational explanations of any topic
-- Friendly American female voice (Joanna)
+- Friendly American male voice (Matthew)
-- Uses DeepSeek V3 model for accurate responses
+- Uses DeepSeek Reasoner (R1) model for accurate responses
 - Natural conversation style
 - Comprehensive error handling and monitoring
 - CloudWatch metrics and logging